Oasis256/audiobookshelf-app/readme.md

-# Audiobookshelf Mobile App
+# The BookShelf Mobile App

-Audiobookshelf is a self-hosted audiobook and podcast server.
+The BookShelf is a self-hosted audiobook and podcast server.

 ### Android (beta)
-Get the Android app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.audiobookshelf.app)
+Get the Android app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.book.shelf)

 ### iOS (early beta)